VibeHost

 privateOnly users with an explicit grant

-vibehost app visibility public --app my-site
+vibehost app visibility my-site public

 vibehost app visibility workspace --app my-site